Types of Laptops Explained: 5 Categories and Their Differences

 The Business Laptop (Built for Professional Work)

 A business laptop isn’t about flashy design or chasing the latest specs.
-It’s built for reliability, productivity, and consistent daily work..
-These machines are designed to handle daily professional tasks without slowing down, overheating, or falling apart after a year of use.
+It’s built for reliability, productivity, and consistent performance in daily professional work.

 What Is a Business Laptop?